|Security outside Damascus Gate [Image Source]|

 A perfect morning for today's sixth annual Menachem Begin Run which has gone off without a hitch.
 Also an ideal time for certain kinds of people to attempt murder.

 At Damascus Gate, one of the two major entry points to Jerusalem's Old City and known to Israelis by its Hebrew name Sha'ar Shechem or the Nablus Gate, a man armed with a knife, attacked a pair of Israeli Border Guard officers providing security for the entering and exiting throngs.
-The attacker struck from behind the
+The attacker struck from behind the backs of his victims, according to AFP.
+A video clip is being shown at this hour on the Aljazeera Arabic-language network and YouTube.

 Times of Israel says he's a 20-year-old Arab male from Kafr 'Aqab [كفر عقب], regarded as one of East Jerusalem's Arab neighborhoods even though it is located far closer to Ramallah where the PA sits than it is to the rest of Israel's capital city.
 Ynet gives the attacker's name as Mohammed Abu Khalaf, The attack happened at about 9:00 am.
 The knife man was stopped by police shots and died of his wounds.
 He was the holder of an Israeli ID card.